Update

 Travel and Transportation

-Road Conditions and Safety: Road safety is a major concern in Côte d’Ivoire, and U.S. Embassy officers are prohibited from driving outside of major cities after dark, including between Abidjan, Grand Bassam, and Assinie.
+Road Conditions and Safety: Road safety is a big concern in Côte d’Ivoire.
+U.S. Embassy officers are banned from driving outside of major cities after dark.
+This includes driving between Abidjan, Grand Bassam, and Assinie.
 Visibility is often poor, even in developed areas with streetlights.
-Roadway accidents involving large commercial or privately owned vehicles are common along roads connecting major cities.
+Crashes happen often on roads between major cities.
+They involve big commercial or private vehicles.
 It is common to see overturned or broken-down vehicles that may block routes and create traffic congestion.
 Cargo transport vehicles are often overloaded and do not follow standard safety practices.

-The Embassy’s ability to provide consular services, including emergency assistance, outside of the Abidjan area is limited.
+The Embassy can provide consular services outside of the Abidjan area.
+But, its ability to do so is limited.
+This includes emergency aid.
 U.S. government personnel are prohibited from traveling to the Northern and Northeastern border region.
 Many areas of Côte d’Ivoire are difficult to access, and travel in these areas is hazardous.
 Outside of the major cities, infrastructure is poor, medical care is limited, and there are few facilities for tourists.

 Carjacking incidents have been reported in Abidjan, including vehicles with diplomatic plates.
 While stopped in traffic, allow enough room between your car and the one in front to maneuver out if needed.
-Before getting into your car, look around to see if there is anyone paying unusual attention, and if someone appears to be watching, do not go to your vehicle.
+Before getting into your car, look around to see if anyone is paying unusual attention.
+If someone appears to be watching, do not go to your vehicle.
 If confronted, remain courteous and calm and, if threatened with violence, in most cases do not resist.
 Street criminals often employ threats of violent tactics when accosting their victims.
 When victims hand over their valuables, the encounter normally ends without further incident or harm.
-However, street criminals have been known to follow through on violent threats when victims resist handing over their possessions.
+But, street criminals have been known to act on violent threats.
+They do so when victims resist handing over their things.
 Please report any incident to the U.S. Embassy.

 Public Transportation: Abidjan has a poor public transportation system.
 If you choose to travel by bus, the “Express” line is believed to be the safest and most reliable service.
 Taxis are readily available and inexpensive; you may be able to negotiate a better rate than drivers’ initial fare offers.
 They are, however, poorly maintained and notorious for not respecting the rules of the road.
-There have been reports of robberies in metered or orange taxis, though they are still widely thought to be the most secure form of public transportation.
+There have been reports of robberies in metered or orange taxis.
+But, people still widely think they are the safest public transport.

 Communal taxis (“woro-woros”), used only within the limits of each commune, are not metered and may be dangerous.
 Do not use communal taxis or local vans (“Gbaka”) because they are frequently involved in accidents.
 Always travel in groups and avoid driving on roads outside of Abidjan at night.